 Use the quicklinks below to jump to the desired section regarding transport in and around Pakbara.

-In high season, a speedboat departs at 12:30, costs 400 baht, and takes 30 minutes, returning from Bulon at 09:30.
+In high season, a speedboat departs for Ko Bulon Lae at 12:00 for 400 baht and takes 30 minutes, returning to Pakbara at 09:00.
 The only way to reach Bulon in low season is to charter a longtail boat for 1,500 baht.